Leading Revival of Wawa Gold Camp

 At Hornblende, wide zones of quartz veining were intersected and returned intercepts of 73.8 meters grading 0.4 g/t gold including 1.08 meters grading 13 g/t gold.
 Red Pine also intersected parallel structures with quartz veining and sulfide mineralization between the Jubilee and Hornblende zones.
 Visible gold was observed in the two holes completed in the deeper extension of the Jubilee shear zone, beyond the footprint of the current Surluga resource.

 Red Pine intends to continue exploration at Wawa through an extensive drill program in 2020 designed to extend mineralization at depth on the project.

 Red Pine’s Management Team

-Quentin Yarie, PGeo—President, CEO and Director
+Quentin Yarie, PGeo — CEO

 Quentin Yarie is an experienced geophysicist and a successful entrepreneur with extensive project management and business development experience.
 He was previously the Business Development Officer at Geotech Ltd, a geo-physical airborne survey company, and a Senior Representative of Sales and Business Development for Aeroquest Limited.
 From 1992 to 2001, Yarie was a partner of a specialized environmental and engineering consulting group where he managed a number of large projects including the ESA of the Sydney Tar Ponds, the closure of the Canadian Forces Bases in Germany and the Maritime and Northeast Pipeline Project.
 He currently serves as President and CEO for Honey Badger Exploration Inc., and as President and CEO for MacDonald Mines Exploration, both resource exploration companies headquartered in Toronto, Canada.